flash-oss/medici/README.md

   - The project was rewritten with TypeScript.
 Types are provided within the package now.
   - `.ledger()` returns lean Transaction-Objects for better performance.
 To retrieve hydrated Transaction-Objects, set lean to false in the third parameter of `.ledger()`.
 It is recommended to not hydrate the transactions, as it implies that the transactions could be manipulated and the data integrity of Medici could be risked.
   - You can now specifify the `precision`.
 Book now accepts an optional second parameter, where you can set the `precision` used internally by Medici.
 Default value is 7 digits precision.
 Javascript has issues with floating points precision and can only handle 16 digits precision, like 0.1 + 0.2 results in 0.30000000000000004 and not 0.3.
 The default precision of 7 digits after decimal, results in the correct result of 0.1 + 0.2 = 0.3.
 The default value is taken from medici version 4.0.2.
 Be careful, if you use currency, which has more decimal points, e.g. Bitcoin has a precision of 8 digits after the comma.
 So for Bitcoin you should set the precision to 8.
 You can enforce an "only-Integer"-mode, by setting the precision to 0.
 But keep in mind that Javascript has a max safe integer limit of 9007199254740991.
+  - Added `setJournalSchema` and `setTransactionSchema` to use custom Schemas.
+It will ensure, that all relevant middlewares and methods are also added when using custom Schemas.

 - **v4.0.0**